 Get to Know Zero Emissions Day

-Simple ways to participate:
+Simple steps to participate:

+Does reducing emissions really make an impact?
 The Environmental Protection Agency has developed a Greenhouse Gases Equivalencies Calculator which shows the equivalencies for energy-related emissions reductions so each individual can see their impact as it relates to their lifestyle.
 Some of the different categories include:

-• Greenhouse Gas Emissions from:
+Greenhouse Gas Emissions from:

 • Number of passenger vehicles driven for one year